getml/reflect-cpp/README.md

 ## Installation

-The following compilers are supported:
+The following compilers are supported for C++-20:
 - GCC 11.4 or higher
 - Clang 14.0 or higher
 - MSVC 17.8 (19.38) or higher

+The following compilers are supported for C++-26:
+- GCC 16.2 or higher

 ### Using vcpkg